informatimago/ios-webkit-wrapper/readme.md

 ### Introduction

-A number of Qlik Sense customers use an enterprise mobility management platform, such as MobileIron or AirWatch, to manage their corporate mobile devices.
-In some cases these solutions will not work when connecting to the Hub using Safari.
+Several Qlik Sense customers use an enterprise mobility management platform, such as MobileIron or AirWatch, to manage their corporate mobile devices.
+In some cases, these solutions will not work when connecting to the Hub using Safari.
 The root cause of the issue is a bug in iOS that causes WebSocket traffic to be blocked when trying to connect to Qlik Sense.

 This iOS app offers a simple WebKit wrapper that leverages UIWebView and allows customers to circumvent this issue.
-An additional benefit is the appearance of a native app experience and removing the address bar for extra screen real estate.
+Additional benefits are the appearance of a native app experience and removal of the address bar for extra screen real estate.

 ### Problem Description
 Websocket traffic issues are not always easy to uncover.
 In many cases users can still connect to the QMC and the Hub.
 The real issue occurs when a user tries to open an app.
 From here it appears that the app is opening, but the users ends up only seeing the Qlik Sense bubbles.